IMS-TEAM-1/mower/pi/SoftwareDesignDescription.md

 Reads and writes over serial connection to the Arduino, which manages motors, top LEDs, gyroscope and other things.

+def send_serial(self, message): is responsible of sending the data over to arduino via serial connection. def receive_serial(self): is responsible of receiving data from the arduino over the serial connection. it also return a string with stripped newline characters.

 Also keeps track of the state the mower is currently set to (AUTONOMOUS, MANUAL etc.).

+It also contains the first connection check with arduino.
+Both the mower and raspberry pi should wait until arduino sends back that it is ready.

 ## `backend.py`